Ectomycorrhiza

-Unlike other mycorrhizal relationships, such as arbuscular mycorrhiza and ericoid mycorrhiza, ectomycorrhizal fungi do not penetrate their host's cell walls.
-Instead they form an entirely intercellular interface known as the Hartig net, consisting of highly branched hyphae forming a latticework between epidermal and cortical root cells.
+Unlike other mycorrhizal relationships, such as arbuscular mycorrhiza and ericoid mycorrhiza, ectomycorrhizal fungi do not penetrate their host's cell wall.
+Instead they form an entirely intercellular interfaces known as the Hartig net, consisting of highly branched hyphae forming a latticework between epidermal and cortical root cells.

 Ectomycorrhizas are further differentiated from other mycorrhizas by the formation of a dense hyphal sheath, known as the mantle, surrounding the root surface.
-This sheathing mantle can be up to 40 µm thick, with hyphae extending up to several centimeters into the surrounding soil.
+This sheathing mantle can be up to 40 μm thick, with hyphae extending up to several centimeters into the surrounding soil.
 The hyphal network helps the plant to take up nutrients including water and minerals, often helping the host plant to survive adverse conditions.
 In exchange, the fungal symbiont is provided with access to carbohydrates.

-Although samples of ectomycorrhizas are usually taken from the surface horizon due to of higher root density, ectomycorrhizas are known to occur in deep tree roots (a depth more than 2 meters), some occurring at least as deep as 4 meters.
+Although samples of ectomycorrhizas are usually taken from the surface horizon due to higher root density, ectomycorrhizas are known to occur in deep tree roots (a depth more than 2 meters), some occurring at least as deep as 4 m.

-Well known EcM fungal fruiting bodies include the economically important and edible truffle (Tuber) and the deadly death caps and destroying angels (Amanita).
+Well-known EcM fungal fruiting bodies include the economically important and edible truffle (Tuber) and the deadly death caps and destroying angels (Amanita).